reynaldomarchell/MakYo/README.md

 I'm Reynaldo Marchell Bagas Adji from BINUS University, here's the final product for the study case Front End Developer Intern.

-> I had tried to implement react query in this project.
+> I'd tried to implement react query in this project.
 The app seems to be running perfectly, but a moment later, I've got several problem in Product component regarding the server and client component props like this one: "only plain objects, and a few built-ins, can be passed to server actions. classes or null prototypes are not supported."

 > And so, I just go with traditional Axios get method instead.
-I've push the react query version to dev branch for further exploration.
+I've pushed the react query version to dev branch for further exploration.

 ### Tools that used in this app